Aerosmith (album): Reception

 In an interview to Classic Rock magazine, Guns N' Roses guitarist Izzy Stradlin recalled: "Growing up in Indiana, I loved fucking Aerosmith, man ...
 Smoke a joint, listen to the first record."
 Aerosmith was considered a big influence on Guns N' Roses and helped shape their sound.
+Lead guitarist Slash also expressed fondness for the album, saying that it was "underrated" and featured great playing but didn't get the attention it deserved due to its relatively low production values compared to other rock records of the time.